milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-helm.md

 ---
 id: install_cluster-helm.md
-label: Install with Kubernetes
+label: Install on Kubernetes
 order: 1
 group: cluster
 ---

 # Install Milvus Cluster

-You can install Milvus cluster with Docker Compose or Kubernetes.
+You can install Milvus cluster with Docker Compose or on Kubernetes.

 You can also [build Milvus from source code](https://github.com/milvus-io/milvus#to-start-developing-milvus).